UCSBCarpentry/2022-04-06-ucsb-r-geospatial/_episodes/01-raster-structure.md

 case, given we are working with elevation data, these values represent the min/max elevation range at our site.

+We already saw this in str().
+This is an alternate method.

 Raster statistics are often calculated and embedded in a GeoTIFF for us.
 We can view these values: